Choosing the Best Math Competition for Your Kids

 Contests show the aspects of math a child needs to improve

-If you do not know what math concept your child finds confusing, you will not be able to help them.
-Looking at areas where your child may have difficulties in the competitions show what to focus on in studies.
-At the end of a competition, you can employ a tutor to help your child get better at those areas.
+You need to know what math concept your child finds confusing to be able to help them.
+Looking at areas where your child may have difficulties in the competitions shows what to focus on in studies.
+You can employ a tutor to help your child improve at the end of a competition.

 Competitions stimulate creativity and critical thinking

-In a math competition for elementary students, kids must find creative ways to solve problems.
+In an elementary math competition, kids must find creative ways to solve problems.
 Often, they work with time-based questions and must come up with an answer in seconds.
-Over time, children learn to make better split-second decisions and improve at critical thinking.
+Over time, children learn to make better split-second decisions and improve critical thinking.

 Math competitions embellish college resumes

-If your kid considers applying to Ivy League schools, especially as a STEM student, then joining math-related events is a good resume booster.
+If your kid is considering applying to Ivy League schools, especially as a STEM student, joining math-related events is a good resume booster.
 If your child gets involved and gets to the top three positions in international math competitions, it could get them an early entry into college.

 Contests help kids get better at math

 Before participating in math competitions, you will likely put your kid through rigorous training and tutorials to ensure that a child is good enough to compete nationally.
-Regardless of the outcome of the contest, students will become better at those math concepts they studied with tutorials and practiced a lot.
+Regardless of the contest’s outcome, students will improve at the math concepts they studied with tutorials and practice a lot.

 Math for Kids